-With over 3 million herbarium specimens Royal Botanic Garden Edinburgh (RBGE) receives many requests from scientists and researchers around the world for material to be removed from the specimens for research purposes.
+With over 3 million herbarium specimens, the Royal Botanic Garden Edinburgh (RBGE) receives many requests from scientists and researchers around the world for material to be removed from the specimens for research purposes.
 These samples can be used in studies including anatomy, morphology, palynology, photochemistry, DNA sequencing and pollen analysis.

 RBGE where possible, will approve these requests, but with our finite resources we cannot satisfy all requests and priority will be given to requests where the researcher concerned is actively collaborating with a staff member at RBGE and the research will lead to a joint publication.